 This section defines the permitted processes and procedures for validating the Applicant's ownership or control of the domain.

-The CA SHALL confirm that, as of the date the Certificate issues, the CA has validated each Domain Name listed in the Certificate using at least one of the methods listed below, or is within the Domain Namespace of a Fully-Qualified Domain Name (FQDN) that has been validated using at least one of the methods listed below (not including the method defined in section 3.2.2.4.8).
+Prior to issuing the Certificate, the CA SHALL confirm that, as of the date the Certificate issues, the CA has validated each Domain Name listed in the Certificate using at least one of the methods listed below.

-Completed confirmations of Applicant authority may be valid for the issuance of multiple certificates over time.
-In all cases, the confirmation must have been initiated within the time period specified in the relevant requirement (such as Section 3.3.1 of this document) prior to certificate issuance.
+Completed confirmations of Applicant authority may be valid for the issuance of multiple Certificates over time.
+In all cases, the confirmation must have been initiated within the time period specified in the relevant requirement (such as Section 4.2.1 of this document) prior to Certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.

+The CA SHALL maintain a record of which domain validation method, including relevant BR version number, they used to validate every domain.

+Authorization Domain Names are the set of names created from a Domain Name using the following rules:

+1. The set initially includes only the Base Domain Name for the Domain Name

+2. If the Domain Name is a Wildcard Domain Name, include the Authorizations Domain Names for the FQDN portion of the Wildcard Domain Name.

+3. If the Domain Name is a Fully-Qualified Domain Name, include each Domain Name created by pruning a single Domain Label from the Domain Name from left to right until the resulting FQDN is the Base Domain Name.

+4. If a DNS lookup for CNAME records for the Domain Name returns a FQDN, include the Authorizations Domain Names for the returned FQDN.

 Note: Domain Names may be listed in Subscriber Certificates using dNSNames in the subjectAltName extension or in Subordinate CA Certificates via dNSNames in permittedSubtrees within the Name Constraints extension.

-3.2.2.4.1 [Reserved]
+3.2.2.4.1 Validating the Applicant as a Domain Contact

+Confirming the Applicant's control over the Domain Name by validating the Applicant is the Domain Contact of the Base Domain Name directly with the Domain Name Registrar or Registry Operator.
+This method may only be used if:

+1. The CA authenticates the Applicant's identity under BR Section 3.2.2.1 and the authority of the Applicant Representative under BR Section 3.2.5, OR

+2. The CA authenticates the Applicant's identity under EV Guidelines Section 11.2 and the agency of the Certificate Approver under EV Guidelines Section 11.8; OR

+3. The CA is also the Domain Name Registrar, Registry Operator, an Affiliate of the Registrar, or an Affiliate of the Registry Operator, of the Base Domain Name.